mbarosendal/PythonDataAnalysis_Experiment/README.md

 # 1) Ensure Python service is running:         dotnet run
 ```

+### Alternatively
+To avoid manual setup, just run the test_script.ps1 in /Test_Script/.
+It should run the projects automatically and generate the report.

 The resulting PDF with charts will be generated in the root folder of the C# project.